Get PeakVisor App

 Dining

 • Miazga’s (399 W Broadway Ave between TJ Maxx and Loaf 'N Jug, Jackson).
-You wouldn’t come to Jackson expecting to get incredible Polish food, but that’s exactly what’s on the menu at Miazga’s.
+You wouldn’t come to Jackson expecting to get incredible Polish food, but that’s precisely what’s on the menu at Miazga’s.
 The prices are nothing for folks who can afford to stay in Jackson, and customers are raving about the Pierogis and Kielbasa.
 Give yourself a break from all the bistros and try something new.

 Jackson Hole Lodging